Model and Toxic Shock Syndrome Survivor Lauren Wasser Is Limitless

 CARA O’BLENESS

-Cara is a trending news writer/editor for Sports Illustrated Swimsuit.
-A passionate writer and editor with more than 10 years of experience in print and online media, she loves storytelling and believes that words have the power to change the world.
-Prior to joining the team, Cara worked as a writer and editor across a number of content verticals, including food, lifestyle, health and wellness, and small business and entrepreneurship.
-In her free time, Cara loves reading, spending time with her family and making her way through Michigan’s many microbreweries.
-She is a graduate of Michigan State University's School of Journalism.
+Cara O’Bleness is a writer and editor on the Lifestyle and Trending News team for SI Swimsuit.
+Prior to joining SI Swimsuit in 2022, she worked as a writer and editor across a number of content verticals, including food, lifestyle, health and wellness, and small business and entrepreneurship.
+In her free time, O’Bleness loves reading, spending time with her family and making her way through Michigan’s many microbreweries.
+She is a graduate of Michigan State University’s School of Journalism.